Cose della vita: Eros Ramazzotti and Tina Turner version

-The track was re-recorded by Ramazzotti and American singer and actress Tina Turner, and re-released in December 1997 as a single from Ramazzotti's first greatest hits compilation album, Eros.
+The track was re-recorded by Ramazzotti and American singer and actress Tina Turner, and re-released in December 1997 as a single from Ramazzotti's first greatest hits compilation album, Eros (1997).
 This time the song was bilingual and retitled "Cose della vita (Can't Stop Thinking of You)".
 The additional English lyrics were by Turner herself and James Ralston.
 The re-release was accompanied by a music video shot in September 1997, and directed by Nigel Dick.

 The duet version charted better, with a peak in the Netherlands and Germany at number four.

 Ramazzotti later re-recorded a Spanish-language version with Turner's English vocals called "Cosas de la Vida – Can't Stop Thinking of You", and a live version of the Italian-English version featuring Tina Turner was included on his album Live.

 "Cose Della Vita (Can't Stop Thinking of You)" has been included on Tina Turner's greatest hits albums All the Best (2004) and The Platinum Collection (2009).

 Critical reception

-Larry Flick from Billboard wrote, "If you haven't joined the millions of people around the world who happily feast on the suave Italo-belting of Ramazzotti, then you need to catch up.
+Larry Flick from Billboard magazine wrote, "If you haven't joined the millions of people around the world who happily feast on the suave Italo-belting of Ramazzotti, then you need to catch up.
 This rock-edged pop chugger from his self-titled album is a good place to start.
 It shows him at his most magnetic, darting around the track's crisp rhythms and limber electric guitar riffs.
 The Italian-language tune has been translated into English, allowing special guest Turner to wail and vamp admirably.
 Her voice meshes perfectly with Ramazzotti's when they harmonize in English—leaving the listener wondering how long it will be before this international star will cut an album specifically for the American market."